 Students must maintain a cumulative GPA of 2.0 or higher to be in good academic standing with the University.

 A term used to describe the first 1 – 2 weeks of each semester.
 Add or drop classes without a “W” (for “withdrawal”) on your transcripts.
 The last day to add or drop classes (without a “W”) for each semester is posted in the academic calendar.

 The billing and payment gateway to UMass Amherst.
-Tuition & fees are paid through the Bursar’s Office.
+Tuition and fees are paid through the Bursar’s Office.

-Prepare for your life post-UMass through support such as for resume, cover letter, internships opportunities, preparing for career events.
+Prepare for your post-UMass life with support learning about resumes, cover letters, internship opportunities, and career events.

-A multi-semester commitment to a company with a mix of working and courses.
+A multi-semester commitment to a company with a mix of work and courses.
 Offers an extended experience with one company and are typically paid employment experiences.

-Getting involved and being a contributing member to campus.
+Getting involved and being a contributing member of campus.
 Participate in programs and services, be a volunteer or leader, and share your interests with peers.

 A student whose parent or guardian did not attain a 4-year bachelor’s degree.